 - Complete an online application explaining your idea and why it’s worth pursuing.
-The online application is now closed.
+Applications for Kickbox 2022 has now passed.

-- Receive confirmation that your Kickbox project was accepted (early January)
+- Receive confirmation that your Kickbox project was accepted (late December or early January)

 - Attend an in-person workshop (approx 2 hours) at the start of your Kickbox project in early January or early February, depending on your timeframe.
 You will receive your Kickbox at this session.